SixmoAE/vue-supabase-skills-test-private/README.md

 1. There should be no lint errors when running `npm run lint`.
 2. There should be no type errors when running `npm run type-check`.
 3. There should be no type errors when running `npm run test`.

+## Submission
+Once you are done with the exam, bundle all of it in a .zip file and submit it to your contact person.